- Memory-intensive background tasks

 Private deployment

-The private deployment feature is available for Teams and Enterprise plans only.
+The private published app feature is available for Teams and Enterprise plans

 Build command